Continuous integration for Android projects

 utility and copies all test results files into a common location - like test-results/junit

-, and then store it from there.
-Also make sure to add the when: always
+, and then stores it from there.
+Make sure to add the when: always

 parameter to the step, so the step runs regardless of whether the tests above succeed or fail.